jamesoff/simplemonitor/alerting.md

 This alerter requires the `requests` library to be installed.
 You can install it with `pip install -r requirements.txt`.

+*DO NOT COMMIT YOUR WEBHOOK URL TO A PUBLIC REPO*

 | setting | description | required | default |
 |---|---|---|---|
 |url|The Slack webhook URL as configured on your account|yes| |